theredplanetsings/csjtrutherford/README.md

 - **Animated typing effect** for hero title with smooth font loading
 - **Interactive Three.js grid background** with mouse-responsive animations
 - **Custom animated cursor** for enhanced user experience
+- **Comprehensive favicon support** with multiple sizes and formats for all devices
 - **Fully responsive design** optimised for desktop and mobile
 - **Working contact form** with Formspree integration and email delivery
 - **PDF modal viewer** with zoom controls, fullscreen mode, and download functionality